byJingL/Password-Hacker/README.md

 - Take `12qwerty` as an example.
 - `[[letter.lower(), letter.upper()] for letter in password]` will return a list `[['1', '1'], ['2', '2'], ['Q', 'q'], ['W', 'w'], ['E', 'e'], ['R', 'r'], ['T', 't'], ['Y', 'y']]`
 - Also can use `([letter.lower(), letter.upper()] for letter in password)` to return a tuple.
-- By placing a `*` before list/tuple, the contents in the list/tuple will be returned without "[]" or "()".
+- By placing a `*` before list/tuple to unpacking, the contents in the list/tuple will be returned without "[]" or "()".
 It means pass every single item in list/tuple as iterables to `itertools.product()`
 - Thus, `itertools.product(['1', '1'], ['2', '2'], ['Q', 'q'], ['W', 'w'], ['E', 'e'], ['R', 'r'], ['T', 't'], ['Y', 'y']) ` will find all the possible combinations.

 ## Disclaimer